-For some reason through the intervening centuries ignorant people who are not correctly following either path insist that there is only one right or best way of the two: either knowledge or action.
-But Krishna is not really setting an either/or situation before Arjuna.
+For some reason through the intervening centuries people who are not correctly following either path insist that there is only one right or best way of the two, but Krishna is not really setting an either/or situation before Arjuna.
 Instead, he is speaking of two forms of emphasis–some develop better by focussing on knowledge (jnana yoga), and some develop better by focussing on action (karma yoga).
-But both engage in knowledge and karma simultaneously–it is only in the major focus of one or the other that the difference is to be found.
+But both engage in jnana and karma simultaneously–it is only in the degree of one or the other that the difference is to be found.

 It is sadly true that through misunderstanding we find people who think that one should be cultivated to the complete exclusion of the other.
 This is not the intention of Krishna, as we shall see.
-After all, if each one leads to enlightenment, how can there be a best?
-In fact, how can they be exclusionary if they lead to the single goal?
+After all, if each one leads to enlightenment, how can there be a “best”?
+In fact, how can they be exclusionary if they lead to the same goal?

 Temperament is the deciding factor as to which of the paths to emphasize.
 It is really quite simple: we should take up the path that seems natural to us.
-Even more, if further on down the path it seems natural to switch over to the other orientation, that, too, is all right, for in some lives we have to take up more than one unfinished strand and complete them.
+And if further on down the path it seems natural to switch over to the other emphasis, that, too, is all right, for in some lives we have to take up more than one unfinished strand and complete them.
 It is natural for us to move in many directions throughout our life.
-If there is only one God and therefore only one Goal, then whatever we do will move us forward along THE Path.
-“In whatever way men take refuge in Me, I reward them.
-Men everywhere follow My path” (4:11).
+Since there is only one God and therefore only one Goal, whatever we do will move us forward along the path.
+“In whatever way men resort to me do I thus reward them.
+It is my path which men follow everywhere” (4:11).
 “I am the Goal” (9:18).

 How not to go about it

-Here “activity” includes mental action, conscious and sub-conscious.
-The law of karma.
-It consists of two forces: the impulse to act and the certainty of reaping the consequences of all acts.
+Here “activity” includes mental action, conscious and subconscious.
+The law of karma consists of two forces: the impulse to act and the certainty of reaping the consequences of all acts.
 It is both cause and effect.
 And it is underlain by a more profound law, the law of evolution.
 Evolution is effected by action–action that informs and improves, but action nonetheless.
 So action is an absolute necessity for all beings.

 Only those who erroneously suppose the inner and outer, the spiritual and the material, to be not only different but in opposition to one another, think that abstention from action is the way to perfection or that escape is liberation.
 This is why the Gita is so incredibly important.
 It shows that right activity is as necessary for inner enlightenment as the more obvious means such as japa and meditation.

-In the next chapter Krishna will speak of the royal seers (rajarishis), the holy kings who administered kingdoms and yet attained the knowledge of Brahman are the ideal he puts before us.
+In the next chapter Krishna will speak of “the royal seers (rajarishis).”
+The holy kings who administered kingdoms and yet attained the knowledge of Brahman are the ideal he puts before us.
 He does this for two reasons: 1) so we will not think that avoiding activity and involvement is the way to enlightenment, and 2) so we will not use our earthly responsibilities and ties as excuses for not exerting ourselves to the utmost in the pursuit of liberation.
 How many times have spiritual layabouts talked to me about how God had given them “all these responsibilities” and consequently they were dispensed from seeking God.
 It is just the opposite.
-God intends for us to seek and find Him in the midst of those responsibilities–that is their purpose.
+God intends for us to seek and find him in the midst of those responsibilities–that is their purpose.
 They are not barriers or obstacles, but doors to pass through into higher life.
 One man actually told me that he could not look after his spiritual life because God had given him children whose spiritual lives he was to cultivate!
 Having nothing himself, he was going to supply them.
-He also overlooked the fact that God had done no such thing–he had traveled all the way to Asia and brought them back, another form of Great White Hunter who now had a menagerie to amuse himself with and use as pretexts for neglecting his own evolution.
+He also overlooked the fact that God had done no such thing as “give” them to him–he had traveled all the way to Asia and adopted them.
+Sad that he would use them as pretexts for neglecting his own evolution.
 As Yogananda said: “Human beings are so skillful in their ignorance!”

 The essence is this: since we are forced to act, we should act in a freeing manner, not in a binding manner.